-Your local Pharmacy is the place to go to get any prescription medicines and clinical advice for minor health concerns.
-But we do a lot more than that.
-Learn more about our Pharmacy Services
+Your local pharmacy is the place to go to get any prescription medicines and clinical advice for minor health concerns, but we do a lot more than that.
+Learn more about our Pharmacy Services below:

-As well as helping with common illnesses – like sore throats, coughs, colds, tummy troubles and aches and pains – Imaan Pharmacy teams can also help with stopping smoking, cutting down on alcohol, advice on safe sex and emergency contraception.
+As well as helping with common illnesses – like sore throats, coughs, colds, tummy troubles and aches and pains – our local pharmacy teams can also help with stopping smoking, cutting down on alcohol, advice on safe sex and emergency contraception.

 What does Imaan Pharmacy offer

 Imaan Pharmacy offers a different range of services, speak to your local team to see what is available in your area.